 A comparison of the weights of equal volumes of a given liquid and water.
+Water has a specific gravity of 1.0.
 A ceramic slurry with a specific gravity of 1.8 is thus 1.8 times heavier than water.
 The best way to measure specific gravity is to weigh a container and record its weight, then weigh the container full of water and full of the liquid of unknown specific gravity.
 Subtract the weight of the container from each weight and divide the weight of the liquid being measured by the weight of the water.

 A casting slip of 1.9 specific gravity.
 Should we use it?